saint11/DeadWeight/source/blacksalt.md

 ### Cador {.big}
 ![](./images/cador.png)
 The **God of death**, Cador, wants order to be brought back to the world.
 Cador is the great enemy of the undead; his zealots hunt them down and seal their corpses so the [dead vigil]{.tip} doesn't set in.
+Cador's clerics start with the skill **ward the dead**.

 **Sacrifice**: To please Cador, the cleric must capture and then kill an undead during the sacrifice ritual.